 A favourite with our customers and well worth a try!
 This heirloom variety dates back to 1900 and produces floury new potatoes with an exceptional flavour.
 Best cooked whole, boil ‘Sharpes Express’ in their skins and slather with butter to serve.
 They also make rather special roast spuds.

-A reliable old favourite that remains as popular as ever!
+A reliable old favourite that remains as popular as ever.
 This traditional, first early variety produces white tubers with firm, waxy flesh.
-Arran Pilot is renowned for its deliciously earthy flavour - cook them straight from the ground to enjoy them at their best.
-Eat them hot or cold as a new potato or a fabulous salad variety.
+Renowned for its deliciously earthy flavour, Potato ‘Arran Pilot’ should be cooked straight from the ground to be enjoyed at its best.
+Eat hot or cold as a new potato or as a fabulous salad variety.

-Potato ‘Cara’ proves extremely reliable on almost any soil.
+Potato ‘Cara’ proves extremely reliable in almost any soil.
 This resilient maincrop copes well with drought and shows good resistance to eelworm and blight.
 No wonder it’s such a popular choice with allotment growers.
 The oval tubers are particularly uniform, with attractive red eyes and fluffy flesh that makes great jacket potatoes or chips.

-Pink Fir Apple is a heritage variety dating back to 1850, which is simply unmatchable by modern varieties!
-The knobbly, pink skinned tubers have real character and make an attractive addition to your plate.
+Potato ‘Pink Fir Apple’ is a heritage variety that dates back to 1850 and is simply unmatchable by modern spuds!
+The knobbly, pink-skinned tubers have real character and make an attractive addition to your plate.
 Inside, the waxy flesh is buttery yellow with a distinctive ‘nutty flavour’ that really sets it apart.
-Boil or steam them whole and enjoy alongside those late summer salads.
+Boil or steam them whole and enjoy with late summer salads.